 The better way is to move away from classification and to think of a way to learn a similarity function.
 A similarity function a function that takes in a pair of elements and outputs their similarity.
 You might have heard of Jaccard similarity or cosine similarity.
 In this case, we want to learn a function that takes two pairs of images:

-$$ \text{d}(\text{img}_1, \text{img}_2) = \text{degree of difference between the images} $$
+d(img1,img2)=degree of difference between the images \text{d}(\text{img}_1, \text{img}_2) = \text{degree of difference between the images}

-Then we can set some threshold $\tau$ and binarize our similarity function:
+Then we can set some threshold τ\tau and binarize our similarity function:

-$$ \text{Verification}(\text{img}_1, \text{img}_2) = \begin{cases} \text{Same} & \text{if} \ \text{d}(\text{img}_1, \text{img}_2) \leq \tau \\ \text{Different} & \text{otherwise} \end{cases} $$
+Verification(img1,img2)={Sameif d(img1,img2)τDifferentotherwise \text{Verification}(\text{img}_1, \text{img}_2) = \begin{cases} \text{Same} & \text{if} \ \text{d}(\text{img}_1, \text{img}_2) \leq \tau \\ \text{Different} & \text{otherwise} \end{cases}

 Hopefully, when our colleague Alice walks in the door of the building, the picture taken from the device at the entrance will have the lowest difference when compared to Alice’s picture in our database, amongst all other employees.
-Also, someone who is not our colleague, should not have a similarity less than $\tau$ amongst anybody else in our employee set.
+Also, someone who is not our colleague, should not have a similarity less than τ\tau amongst anybody else in our employee set.
 We will see how these kinks are ironed out when we get to triplet loss.
-Let’s first see how we can learn such a function as $\text{d}(\text{img}_1, \text{img}_2)$.
+Let’s first see how we can learn such a function as d(img1,img2)\text{d}(\text{img}_1, \text{img}_2).

 Siamese Network Link to heading

-The idea behind Siamese networks is pretty straightforward; we run a pair of images, $(\text{img}_1, \text{img}_2)$ through the same CNN with a fully connected layer at the end, we then use these outputs to compare the images.
+The idea behind Siamese networks is pretty straightforward; we run a pair of images, (img1,img2)(\text{img}_1, \text{img}_2) through the same CNN with a fully connected layer at the end, we then use these outputs to compare the images.
 Let’s dig deeper into what this means.

 Remember that CNNs usually reduce the spatial dimensions of the input volume while increasing the channel dimension.
-Imagine that we have a CNN that takes an image of a face with dimensions $100 \times 100 \times 3$ and after reducing this volume through some number of convolutional and max pooling layers, we get a $128$ dimensional vector.
+Imagine that we have a CNN that takes an image of a face with dimensions 100×100×3100 \times 100 \times 3 and after reducing this volume through some number of convolutional and max pooling layers, we get a 128128 dimensional vector.
 This is the same as in a vanilla CNN, but right before we run the fully connected layer through a softmax layer for classification.

-Let’s call our input image $x^{(1)}$.
-Let’s call running $x^{(1)}$ through our CNN, and transforming the $100 \times 100 \times 3$ input into a $128$ element vector $f(x^{(1)})$, so that $f(x^{(1)}) \in \mathbb{R}^{128}$.
-This $128$ dimensional vector is an encoding of the input; it simply some particular representation of the original image containing a face.
+Let’s call our input image x(1)x^{(1)}.
+Let’s call running x(1)x^{(1)} through our CNN, and transforming the 100×100×3100 \times 100 \times 3 input into a 128128 element vector f(x(1))f(x^{(1)}), so that f(x(1))R128f(x^{(1)}) \in \mathbb{R}^{128}.
+This 128128 dimensional vector is an encoding of the input; it simply some particular representation of the original image containing a face.

-If we let $x^{(1)}$ be the image of our employee in the database, and $x^{(2)}$ be the image of the face of the person who just walked in, you might imagine what we want to do.
-We’ll run $x^{(2)}$ through our CNN and encode it in the same way, so that we get $f(x^{(2)})$.
-Notice that $f(x^{(2)}) \in \mathbb{R}^{128}$ as well, and that the encoding was generated with the same CNN as $f(x^{(1)})$.
+If we let x(1)x^{(1)} be the image of our employee in the database, and x(2)x^{(2)} be the image of the face of the person who just walked in, you might imagine what we want to do.
+We’ll run x(2)x^{(2)} through our CNN and encode it in the same way, so that we get f(x(2))f(x^{(2)}).
+Notice that f(x(2))R128f(x^{(2)}) \in \mathbb{R}^{128} as well, and that the encoding was generated with the same CNN as f(x(1))f(x^{(1)}).

-Now we can redefine our similarity function: $\text{d}(\text{img}_1, \text{img}_2)$ in terms of these numerical encodings, so that our new similarity function is:
+Now we can redefine our similarity function: d(img1,img2)\text{d}(\text{img}_1, \text{img}_2) in terms of these numerical encodings, so that our new similarity function is:

-$$ d(x^{(1)}, x^{(2)}) = ||f(x^{(1)}) - f(x^{(2)})||_2^2 $$
+d(x(1),x(2))=f(x(1))f(x(2))22 d(x^{(1)}, x^{(2)}) = ||f(x^{(1)}) - f(x^{(2)})||_2^2

 This is our old friend, the L2-norm of the difference between the two encodings.